Tucson artifacts: Latin inscriptions

 The Latin inscriptions on the alleged artifacts supposedly record the conflicts of the leaders of Calalus against a barbarian enemy known as the "Toltezus", which some have interpreted as a supposed reference to the Mesoamerican Toltec civilization.
 However, the Latin on the artifacts appears to either be badly inflected original Latin, or inscriptions brazenly plagiarized from Classical authors such as Virgil, Cicero, Livy, Cornelius Nepos, and Horace, among several others.
 This has led many experts to condemn the artifacts as frauds.
 What is perhaps most suspicious, however, is that most of the inscriptions are identical to what appeared in widely available Latin grammar books, like Harkness's Latin Grammar and Allen and Greenough's Latin Grammar, as well as dictionaries like The Standard Dictionary of Facts.
+Some researchers have pointed out that the narrative style on the artifacts resembles the sort of simplified Latin exercises found in school primers, where sentences are often adapted from famous authors but altered to illustrate specific grammatical points.
+This would explain why certain phrases match textbook examples almost word for word while others appear awkward or incorrect.
+The supposed references to the “Toltezus” also reveal misunderstandings of Mesoamerican history that were prevalent in nineteenth-century popular literature, suggesting that the forger was drawing from romanticized depictions rather than factual sources.
+Attempts to reconstruct the story told across the numerous inscriptions reveal a fragmented and inconsistent chronology, with repeated themes of exile, conflict, and divine protection that mimic tropes from adventure novels more than genuine Roman-era accounts.
+Linguists who studied line lengths and letter spacing concluded that many inscriptions were likely engraved by someone who was copying text directly in front of them, as the spacing abruptly changes at the edges of lines—something uncommon in ancient inscriptions but typical of amateur copying.
+Additionally, the use of certain Latin abbreviations mirrors conventions introduced in the 1800s rather than those used in antiquity.
+These accumulated discrepancies strengthened scholarly consensus that the inscriptions were modern fabrications rather than misunderstood historical documents.

 Views on authenticity

 Manier took the first item to the Arizona State Museum to be studied by archaeologist Karl Ruppert.
 Ruppert was impressed with the item, and went with Manier to the site the next day where he found a caliche plaque weighing 7 lb, with inscriptions that included a date of 800 A.D.
 A total of thirty-one objects were found.
 Other contemporary scholars including George C. Valliant, a Harvard University archaeologist who visited the University of Arizona in 1928, and Bashford Dean, curator of arms and armor at the Metropolitan Museum of Art in New York City, thought the articles were fakes.
 Neil Merton Judd, curator of the National Museum at the Smithsonian Institution, happened to be in Tucson at the time of the discovery of the objects and, after examining them, also thought they were fakes, proposing that they may have been created by "some mentally incompetent individual with a flair for old Latin and the wars of antiquity."